 The Kobayashi Fuseki (Kobayashi Formation) is the pattern for Black shown below.
 It is named after Kobayashi Koichi who used it steadily at one point in his career.
-This fuseki has been actively played for some 20 years now.
+This fuseki has been actively played for some 20 years now ("now" referring to the year this article was first written, 2001).
 It is similar to the Small Chinese fuseki in that Black sets up a specific formation between the white corner in the lower left and Black's own open komoku stone in the lower right as part of a strategy for playing against a later white approach move there.
 It is an aggressive, fighting strategy.

 The position along the bottom has a defect at e where White can invade rather easily.
 The other main variant in the Kobayashi is for Black to play 7 at f, attempting to eliminate the defect.
 However, this naturally gives White more options in the space around the lower right so opinions are divided on the placement of 7.